OpenEvalProject/evals/manuscripts/elife-83935/v2/manuscript.md

 ![Figure 5.](https://cdn.elifesciences.org/articles/83935/elife-83935-fig5-v2.jpg)

-**Figure 5.:** 2.PAC channel adopts resting/open/desensitized states depending on the acidity of the environment.
+**Figure 5.:** PAC channel adopts resting/open/desensitized states depending on the acidity of the environment.
 PIP2 selectively binds and stabilizes the desensitized conformation of PAC on the extracellular side of the membrane, altering the conformational/free energy landscape of the channel.
 As a result, in the presence of PIP2, a significant portion of PAC will be restricted in the desensitized conformation, leading to channel inhibition.

 Furthermore, we characterized pharmacological properties that contribute to phosphatidylinositol inhibitory potency on PAC.
 PIP3 displayed the strongest inhibition of PAC, while IP3 had a negligible effect (Figure 2).
 A higher number of phosphates and a longer acyl chain increase the inhibitory potency of the lipid.
 This indicates that the negative charge on the inositol head, as well as acyl chain insertion into the membrane, synergistically contribute to the lipid binding and stabilization of the desensitized channel state.